samyBadjoudj/sam-tail-http-file/README.md

 sam-tail-http-file
 ==================

-tail http file or tail https file with authentication
+tail http file or tail https file with or without authentication

 It's not a good practice, but sometimes there is no other way... (for example, when you can access to your log files just by a web server)